 Electric Vehicle Readiness Plan

-The FHMPO is beginning work on the region's first Electric Vehicle (EV) Readiness Plan.
-This plan will comprehensively examine existing infrastructure and policies and identify key future needs and strategies that will help our region be better prepared for electric vehicles.
+The region's first Electric Vehicle (EV) Readiness Plan will comprehensively examine existing infrastructure and policies, identifying key future needs and strategies that will help our region be better prepared for electric vehicles.

 Myths & Facts about EVs